Showing posts with label AAAA. Show all posts

 This book spoke to me because the author followed a path to Christ similar to mine.
 The biggest difference is that he WAS baptized as an infant (and I wasn't, I was baptized as adult to "follow Christ") ... no matter, Baptism is Christ's work, not mans.
 It is effective because Christ does it (in the name of the Father, the Son, and the Holy Spirit), and we (fortunately) can't screw it up!

 The author then went through the "personal decision for Christ", "personal relationship with Jesus", "living" (or attempting to live) " the law based American Christianity.
-Then eventually finding (Christ finding for him) the sacramental life in Christ.
+Then eventually finding (Christ finding him) then the sacramental life in Christ.

 He sums up the experience of American Christianity (AC) very well as a constant cycle between pride and despair.